 I installed FastMaint.
 Now when I start it, it asks me for a password.
 What password should I use?

 When you first start using FastMaint Web or FastMaint Professional editions, the system will ask you to specify a password for the “admin” account.
-Make sure that the password does not contain any UPPERCASE letters and is NOT longer than 10 characters.
+Make sure that the password contains only the lowercase letters from the English alphabet (a-z) and/ or numbers (0-9).
+It should not contain any uppercase letters (A-Z) and should not be longer than 10 characters (20 characters for FastMaint v12 and above).
 You will need to use this password the next time you use FastMaint.

 If you have forgotten what you entered, try passwords you normally would use (most people seem to have a few favorite passwords).
-If you originally set it up with a password longer than 10 characters, try logging on by entering the first 10 characters ONLY.
+If you originally set it up with a password longer than 10 characters, try logging on by entering the first 10 characters ONLY (20 characters for FastMaint v12 and above).
 If this fails you will need to reset the administrator account password OR uninstall and reinstall the software to start afresh.
 You can use the software installer you downloaded previously to reinstall the software.
 It will automatically give you a new 30-day trial.

 Reset Administrator Password: